awisse/CP437/README.md

 Characters `0x0a` and `0x0d` have special treatment on the Arduboy.
 The first is used as newline with the `print` statement and the second is ignored.
-Both are shown as the CP437 characters on the screen by setting `arduboy.setTextRawMode(true)`.
+Both are shown as the corresponding CP437 characters on the screen by setting `arduboy.setTextRawMode(true)`.

 This example contains a fairly complete implementation of functions of